 Operation of the Proposed Project would not result in additional emissions.
 Maintenance activities for the Proposed Project would likely remain consistent with existing ongoing maintenance activities of the existing aqueducts with the addition of the use of hand tools to manage vegetation along specified portions of the aqueduct.
 Maintenance activities could include occasional repair or replacement of components installed as part of the Proposed Project.
-However, because the projected life of components installed is anticipated to be 30 or more years, emissions resulting from maintenance activities during this time period are likely to be minor in comparison to construction activities.
+However, because the projected life of components installed is anticipated to be 30 or more years, emissions resulting from maintenance activities.
 Therefore, there would be no net change in long-term conditions as a result of the Proposed Project compared to the baseline conditions.
 There would be no long-term air quality impacts associated with operational or maintenance activities.